Joris Kayembe: Loan to Rio Ave

 On 31 July 2015, Kayembe was loaned to fellow Primeira Liga team Rio Ave F.C.

 Nantes

 Under one of the terms of the contract allowing Sérgio Conceição to leave FC Nantes and join the Portuguese club bench, Joris Kayembe was transferred free of charge to FC Nantes on June 14, 2017.

 Kayembe is suffering from injuries and fights very few games with the Canaries.

 Charleroi

-On January 17, 2020, he signed a two-year contract with Charleroi SC to revive himself.
+On January 17, 2020, he signed a two-year contract with Charleroi to revive himself.

 In his first 5 months with the Zebras, Kayembe made some interesting appearances.

 For the 2020-2021 season, yet left winger, Kayembe starts the championship as a left-back holder following the departure of Núrio Fortuna to Gent.

 Genk

 In May 2023, he left Charleroi for the Genk where he signed a contract for three years with an additional season as an option.

 International career

 Kayembe was born in Belgium and is of Congolese descent.
 Kayembe debuted with the Belgium national football team in a 1–1 friendly draw with Ivory Coast on 8 October 2020.
 In 2023, Kayembe switched his international allegiance to the DR Congo.

 On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to compete in the 2023 Africa Cup of Nations.

+On 19 May 2026, Kayembe was included in the 26-man squad selected by head coach Sébastien Desabre to represent the DR Congo at the 2026 FIFA World Cup.